Karl Brück: Early life

-Brück, the son of a railway clerk, was born in Saarbrücken and attended volksschule in Kleinblittersdorf until 1905.
+Brück, the son of a railway clerk, was born in Saarbrücken and attended Volksschule in Kleinblittersdorf until 1905.
 He completed a four-year apprenticeship in sand casting and was then employed for five years by various companies as a journeyman molder.
 From 1912 to 1914, he also was the leader of a 600 member pathfinders corps in Saarbrücken.
 Very shortly after the outbreak of the First World War, Brück entered military service with the Imperial German Army on 2 August 1914 as a one-year volunteer.
 From 25 September 1914 to 29 January 1915, he fought on the western front and, from 2 February 1915, on the eastern front with the rank of Gefreiter until he was seriously wounded in the autumn of 1915.
 He then spent a year recuperating in hospitals and was awarded the Wound Badge.

 Discharged from the service, Brück attended a mechanical engineering school in Cologne from 3 October 1916 until December when he legally was required to return to work in support of the war effort, taking a clerical job.
-From 1920 to 1922, he was a member of the Deutschvölkischer Schutz- und Trutzbund, the largest and most influential anti-Semitic organization in the Weimar Republic, and served on its board of directors.
+From 1920 to 1922, he was a member of the Deutschvölkischer Schutz- und Trutzbund, the largest and most influential antisemitic organization in the Weimar Republic, and served on its board of directors.

 Nazi Party career

-In February 1922, Brück joined the Nazi Party, and became a co-founder and 2nd chairman of the Party's Ortsgruppe (Local Group) in Saarbrücken.
+In February 1922, Brück joined the Nazi Party, and became a co-founder and 2nd chairman of the Party's Ortsgruppe (local group) in Saarbrücken.
 As an early Party member, he was an Alter Kampfer and later was awarded the Golden Party Badge.
 After the Party was reestablished, following the period of its outlawing in the wake of the Beer Hall Putsch, Brück founded a separate Saar branch of the Party (NSDAP der Saargebiet) in 1926, and then rejoined the national Party on 2 February 1927 (membership number 55,979).